Attachmate Worldwide | Contact Us | NetIQ.com

 Reflection FTP Client

-The Reflection FTP Client automatically saves your custom FTP site and configuration settings.
-In versions 12.0 and earlier, these settings are stored in the Windows registry.
-(Note: Beginning in Reflection 13.0, FTP settings are saved in *.rfw settings files.)
 You can use the Saveftp utility to export the site and configuration information from your Windows registry.
 Save this information in a separate folder.
-Once you have installed Reflection, you can import the information to your PC to restore your custom settings.
+Once you have installed Reflection, you can import the information to restore your custom settings.

 Note: Reflection FTP client user names and passwords are exported along with the connection information.
-The passwords are encoded, however, in both the registry and the exported registry file.
+The passwords, however, are encoded in both the registry and the exported registry file.

-Exporting the FTP Client Registry Settings
+Export the FTP Client Registry Settings

 Attachmate provides a utility named Saveftp.exe to export the registry settings for your Reflection FTP sessions.
 Follow the steps below to obtain and run the Saveftp utility.
 Note: You must have a zip utility to perform this process.